cpcdoy/cpcdoy.github.io/content/articles/cv/tp-3.md

       # `if t = 0: z = 0` so we can just return the `mean_t`
       return mean_t
    else:
-      # COMPLETE THIS
+      # COMPLETE THIS PART

-      # Posterio variance
+      # sigma_t is the posterio variance
       sigma_t = ...
+      # z is the noise
       z = ...

       return mean_t + ...